iv-org/documentation/docs/installation.md

 [Follow these instructions here on the official tool `youtube-trusted-session-generator`](https://github.com/iv-org/youtube-trusted-session-generator?tab=readme-ov-file#tutorial-without-docker)

 These two parameters will be required for passing all verification checks on YouTube side and you will have to configure them in Invidious.

-You have to run this command on the same public IP address as the Invidious server.
+You have to run this command on the same public IP address as the one blocked by YouTube.
 Not necessarily the same machine, just the same public IP address.
+You will need to copy these two parameters in the `config.yaml` file.
+Subsequent usage of this same token will work on the same IP range or even the same ASN.
+The point is to generate this token on a blocked IP as "unblocked" IP addresses seems to not generate a token valid for passing the checks on a blocked IP.

 ??? warning "About po_token and visitor_data identities"